-2023 2022 Utilization in Programs/Activities Donor Restrictions Valuation Techniques and Inputs Donated collection items \$ - \$ 5 1,588 Programmatic No associated donor restrictions The Trust estimated the fair value of the basis on estimated retail values that would be received for selling similar products.
-Donated services 40,688 31,582 Programmatic No associated donor restrictions Contributed services are valued at the estimated fair value based on current rates for similar services.
-Advertising 9,763 6,585 Programmatic No associated donor restrictions The Trust estimated the fair value of advertising based on rates provided by the service provider for similar products.
-Professional services 3,500 4,993 General and Administrative No associated donor restrictions Contributed services from accountants and attorneys are valued at the estimated fair value based on current rates for similar services.
+2024 2023 Utilization in Programs/Activities Donor Restrictions Valuation Techniques and Inputs Donated collection items \$ 12,000 \$ - Programmatic No associated donor restrictions The Trust estimated the fair value of the basis on estimated retail values that would be received for selling similar products.
+Donated services 107,943 40,688 Programmatic No associated donor restrictions Contributed services include volunteer hours for interns and quarter masters as well as catering services and are valued at the estimated fair value based on state volunteer rates.
+Advertising - 9,763 Programmatic No associated donor restrictions The Trust estimated the fair value of advertising based on rates provided by the service provider for similar products.
+Professional services 3,500 3,500 General and Administrative No associated donor restrictions Contributed services from accountants and attorneys are valued at the estimated fair value based on current rates for similar services.
 Rent 25,000 25,000 General and Administrative No associated donor restrictions In valuing the contributed rent, which is located in Washington County, MD, the Trust estimated the fair value on the basis of recent comparable rental prices in Washington County MD's real estate market.
-Supplies 1,836 1,735 Programmatic No associated donor restrictions The Trust estimated the fair value of the basis on estimated retail values that would be received for selling similar products Washington County MD. \$ 80,787 71,483
+Supplies 5,197 1,836 Programmatic No associated donor restrictions The Trust estimated the fair value of the basis on estimated retail values that would be received for selling similar products Washington County MD. \$ 153,640 \$ 80,787